ciscoheat/sveltekit-superforms/README.md

 - Even more care for the user: No form data loss, by preventing error page rendering as default.
 - Hook into a number of events for full control over submitting, `ActionResult` and validation updates.
 - Complete customization with options like `applyAction`, `invalidateAll`, `autoFocus`, `resetForm`, etc...
-- Comes with a Super Form Debugging Svelte Component.
+- Comes with a Superform Debugging Svelte Component.
 - ...and probably a lot more!

 ## Installation